nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]`

-Edits an existing contact in the address book.
+Edits an existing contact in the contact list.

 * Edits the contact at the specified `INDEX`.
 The index refers to the index number shown next to a contact's name in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.